OpenMDAO/OpenMDAO/openmdao/devtools/docs_experiment/experimental_guide/experiment.rst

 Next, let's break this script down and understand each section:

-The following is an image using embed-code
+The following is using embed-code with interleaved output and a plot (75% scale)

 .. embed-code::
     experimental_guide/examples/bezier_plot.py